 Now we’ll move on to the main part of this text and those are the most interesting and fun Nightbot commands in our opinion.

-Thus, we have chosen a number of commands that we have personally found engaging and then we have sorted them all into a list that you can check out below.
+Thus, we have chosen a number of custom commands that we have personally found engaging and then we have sorted them all into a list that you can check out below.

 This command is used to list all the social media that you use, so links to your Facebook, Instagram, Twitter accounts, YouTube channels, etc. would be all at the same place.